warncke/immutable-core/README.md

         foo: Promise.resolve(true)
     })

-By default Immutable Core will resolve all promises in both args and return values.
+When resolve is enabled Immutable Core will resolve any promises in args and return objects.

+This feature is disabled by default due to the high overhead involved.

 In the above example the args for `fooMethod` will be {foo: true} and the return value will be {foo: true}.